aaronburmeister/mod-1-project/README.md

 ### 1. Usage
 To run:
 You must have ruby installed to run this program.
 Download the code from here.
+Above, click "Clone or Download", select "Download ZIP" Extract the ZIP in a directory.
-In the command line, navigate to the directory where you put the code.
+In the command line, navigate to the directory where you put the extract the ZIP - this directory contains the code.
 Type `ruby runner.rb` in the command line.

 ![](gifs/Startup.gif)